 If you are dissatisfied with the decision you received, it is important that you appeal the decision within the set period of time.
 If your appeal is delayed, the board of appeal nor the Insurance Court will take upon your case to be examined without a compelling reason.

-You can appeal against a decision once we have given you a decision.
-If you appeal before we have issued a decision, your appeal will be premature and the The Social Security Appeal Board will not investigate it.
+You can appeal the decision once we have given you a decision.
+If you apply for appeal before we have given our decision, your appeal is preliminary and the board of appeal or the Insurance Court will not examine it.